UoA-eResearch/git-novice/learners/setup.md

 <details>
 <summary> Git installation on Linux </summary>
-- Your version of MacOS may have come with Git pre-installed, you can check with the command:
+- Your Linux Distribution may have come with Git pre-installed, you can check with the command:

 ```bash
 git version